Answers to common taxes and insurance questions

 Insurance companies provide options to supplement employer-sponsored group coverage with an individual disability income insurance policy.
 Benefits are typically paid tax-free because the premiums are paid using after-tax income.

-If your income from other sources together with your Social Security benefits exceeds a certain IRS threshold, a portion of your Social Security disability benefits may be taxable.
+If your income from other sources, combined with your Social Security benefits, exceeds a certain IRS threshold, a portion of your Social Security disability benefits may be taxable.
 Some states also tax these benefits.

 VA disability benefits are income tax-free.